Introduction of Computer Forensics

 Computer Forensics is a scientific method of investigation and analysis in order to gather evidence from digital devices or computer networks and components which is suitable for presentation in a court of law or legal body.
 It involves performing a structured investigation while maintaining a documented chain of evidence to find out exactly what happened on a computer and who was responsible for it.

 - Disk Forensics: It deals with extracting raw data from the primary or secondary storage of the device by searching active, modified, or deleted files.

-- Network Forensics: It is a sub-branch of Computer Forensics which involves monitoring and analysing the computer network traffic.
+- Network Forensics: It is a sub-branch of Computer Forensics that involves monitoring and analyzing the computer network traffic.